 However, unlike other gemstones that were carved into attractive faceted shapes, the diamond’s hardness continued to defeat all human attempts to cut or break them.

 It wasn’t until the Middle Ages when Venetian jewellers discovered how to shape diamonds by using other diamonds to break them and grind them down.
 The first diamond shape was the “point cut” with eight identical sides, as seen below.

 Why a symbol of love?

-Its toughness and beauty makes the diamond an obvious representation of everlasting love.
+The toughness and beauty of diamonds makes then an perfect representation of everlasting love.
 But the idea of wearing diamonds as a symbol of commitment wasn’t born until 1476.

-It was the Archduke Maximilian of Austria, proposing to Mary of Burgundy with a diamond ring, who unknowingly set the trend that still lasts today.
+It was the Archduke Maximilian of Austria, proposing to Mary of Burgundy with a diamond ring.
+The royal couple, unknowingly, set a trend that still lasts today.

 The world’s biggest diamond

-The biggest diamond ever found is the Cullinan, weighing a staggering 3106.75 carats.
-It was cut into two magnificent gems, the Cullinan I and Cullinan II.
+The biggest diamond that has ever been found is the Cullinan, weighing a staggering 3106.75 carats.
+It was cut into several magnificent gems, the two most famous being Cullinan I and Cullinan II.

-Before you go, take a look at this necklace made of round cut diamonds, to see how much it sparkles when it catches the light!
+Take a look at this necklace made of round cut diamonds, to see how much it sparkles when it catches the light:

 When you slip on a beautiful diamond ring, it’s hard to imagine the time, expense and sheer work that has gone into producing it.